psb/bucklescript.github.io/docs/generate-converters-accessors.md

 let fruitFromJs: int => option(fruit);
 ```

-For `fruitToJs`, each fruit variant constructor would map into an integer, starting at 0, in the order they're declared.
+For `fruitToJs`, each fruit variant constructor would map into an integer, starting at 0, in the order they were declared.

-For `fruitFromJs`, the return value is an `option`, because not every int maps to a constructor.
+For `fruitFromJs`, the return value is an `option` because not every integer maps to a constructor.

 You can also attach a `[@bs.as alternativeIntValue]` to each constructor to customize their output.